 These potent, dark grapes are still around, especially Zinfandel, but a whole bunch of new kids is moving into the neighborhood.
 Many of them look different – several have green skins, for one – and they often behave differently, producing wines leaner, sharper, and drier than the fleshy and lusty style for which Lodi long has been recognized.

 The newcomers include grapes long identified with France’s Rhône Valley (Picpoul Blanc, Mourvèdre, Syrah) or the Iberian Peninsula (Tempranillo, Garnacha, Albariño) or Germany and Italy (Gewürztraminer, Vermentino, Kerner).

 No one reason accounts for the growing diversification of Lodi’s vineyards.
 Some growers and winemakers simply don’t want to be solely dependent economically on the region’s flagship grape varieties.
 Others see an opportunity to set themselves apart from the rest of the pack with styles of wine likely to appeal to consumers tired of standard varietal wines or otherwise eager to discover something new.

-Implicit in this new exploration of alternative varieties is an awareness of and confidence in the Lodi soil, topography and climate to support a wider range of grapes.
-Anyone driving around Lodi well may conclude by its flat terrain and persistent sunshine that it doesn’t offer much diversity in the characteristics that constitute terroir, such as soil composition, temperature and exposure.
+Implicit in this new exploration of alternative varieties is an awareness of and confidence in the Lodi soil, topography, and climate to support a wider range of grapes.
+Anyone driving around Lodi well may conclude by its flat terrain and persistent sunshine that it doesn’t offer much diversity in the characteristics that constitute terroirs, such as soil composition, temperature, and exposure.
 Read more.

 WineCompass — Lodi Wine: Albariño Ascending